androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 &nbsp;

-_Evaluate the candidate's ability to diagnose and resolve security and performance issues.
-Look for a systematic approach to identifying root causes and implementing solutions._
+_Look for the candidate's ability to diagnose and resolve security and performance issues.
+Assess their systematic approach to identifying root causes and implementing solutions._

 ### Diving Deeper

 - &ldquo;How do you stay updated on the latest security vulnerabilities and patches?&rdquo;